E-ISSN 2983-757X

 Comparison of clinical, hematological and serum biochemical parameters between foot-and-mouth disease infected and non-infected Nigerian breeds of cattle.

 Sunday Charles Olaogun, Paul Segun Ajibola, Osereimeh Adah, Emmanuel.
-Adeoye Adenaike, Adeola Abiodun ADELEYE.
+Adeoye Adenaike, Adeola Abiodun Adeleye.

 Abstract